 Weekly Watch Photo – Audemars Piguet Royal Oak ref.
 15202

-The photo below shows the sheer beauty of the Royal Oak’s dial and personally I have a preference for the 15202′s dial featuring the so-called petite tapisserie pattern.
-When wearing the Royal Oak and getting a glimpse like this (below) several times a day, always puts a smile on my face.
+This photo shows the sheer beauty of the Royal Oak’s dial and personally I have a preference for the 15202′s dial in favor of the newer ref.
+15300 and ref.15400 dials.
+This dial, like that of the vintage ref.
+5402, feature the so-called petite tapisserie pattern.
+When wearing the Royal Oak and getting a glimpse like this while wearing my old ref.5402, always puts a smile on my face.

 Since this year Audemars Piguet bought the old machinery that enabled them to produce the dials with petite and grande tapisserie.
 The new Royal Oak ref.
 15202 aka Jumbo features this petite tapisserie dial, while the other models like the various new ref.
 15400 models feature the so-called grande tapisserie.